OpenNMS/oce/engine/cluster/DESIGN.md

 When IOs are modified, the graph is updated.
 When alarms are updated, the graph is updated.

+The following facts are maintained in the working memory by the engine:
 Drools:
- * Vertices that have 1+ alarms are maintained in the working memory
+ * Vertices that have 1+ alarms
- * All of the alarms are maintained in the working memory
+ * All of the alarms
- * All of the situations are maintained in the working memory
+ * All of the situations
+   * As received by the datasource (not those that have been submitted)
- * All of the feedback is maintained in working memory
+ * All of the feedback

 Rules:
  1. "Garbage collection" should be performed by the rules - these rules should run first